Iran missile strikes own ship, kills 1 sailor, hurts others

-TEHRAN, Iran (AP) — State television says a Iranian missile struck a naval support ship during an exercise in the Gulf of Oman, killing at least one sailor and wounding others.
+TEHRAN, Iran (AP) — An Iranian missile fired during a training exercise in the Gulf of Oman struck a support vessel near its target, killing at least one sailor and wounding others amid heightened tensions between Tehran and the U.S.

-The report Monday said the Konarak, a Hendijan-class support ship, was too close to a target during an exercise Sunday.
-It had been putting targets out for other ships to target.
+The friendly fire incident happened Sunday near the port of Jask, some 1,270 kilometers (790 miles) southeast of Tehran on the Gulf of Oman, state TV reported Monday.

-An Iranian navy sailor was killed and several injured in an unexplained “incident” on a military support ship in the Gulf of Oman, Iranian media reported Monday.
+The missile struck the Konarak, a Hendijan-class support ship, taking part in the exercise.

-Iranian state television, as well as the semiofficial Fars and ISNA news agencies, said the incident happened Sunday aboard the Konarak, a Hendijan-class support ship.
-The incident occurred near the port of Jask, some 1,270 kilometers (790 miles) southeast of Tehran on the Gulf of Oman.
+State television described the missile strike as an accident, saying the Konarak had remained too close to the target.
+The Konarak had been putting targets out in the water for other ships to fire upon, it said.

 Iranian media said the Konarak had been overhauled in 2018 and was able to launch sea missiles.
 The Dutch-made, 47-meter (155-foot) vessel was in service since 1988 and had capacity of 40 tons.
 It usually carries a crew of 20 sailors.